cortexlabs/cortex/docs/applications/implementations/transformers.md

 wrapt==1.11.0
 ```

-You can install additional PyPI packages and import your own Python libraries.
-See [Custom Dependencies](../advanced/custom-dependencies.md) for more details.
+You can install additional PyPI packages and import your own Python packages.
+See [Custom Packages](../advanced/custom-packages.md) for more details.